 It is not difficult to guess what to write about in this college application essay.
 Just tell about why you have given preference to this educational establishment, which makes it the best one for you, and how you see your future in this place.
 To share your thoughts, you have up to 500 words (a standard ACT requirement).
 One page may be not enough to tell everything you want.
 So, being up to a point is a great skill.

-Avoid banal phrases because many students are dreaming of entering this top college.
+Avoid cliche phrases because many students are dreaming of entering this top college.
 So, you need to be original.
-The admissions officers should understand that it is not the choice of your parents, that you want to enter the university not only because it is a prestigious place to get an education but because there are some more reasons behind your application.
-Be convincing when writing this supplemental college essay.
+The admissions officers should understand that it is not the choice of your parents, that it is you wants to enter the university not only because it is a prestigious place to get an education but because there are some more reasons behind your application.
+Be convincing and personal when writing this supplemental college essay.
 Check the list of the possible reasons behind choosing UChicago:

 - Traditions that one generation of students pass to the next generation.
 An opportunity to become a part of the community and live on the campus with history.